Minnesota Court Records

 Can a DWI Be Expunged in Minnesota?

-- A record of DWI arrests or charges that do not lead to convictions can be expunged after one year if there are no subsequent crimes.
+- A record of DWI arrests or charges that do not result in convictions can be expunged after one year if there are no subsequent offenses.

 - A felony conviction of DWI cannot be expunged.

-- Gross misdemeanor DWI are eligible for expungement after 4 years and if there are no offenses committed within this period
+- Gross misdemeanor DWIs are eligible for expungement after 4 years, and if there are no offenses committed within this period

-- Misdemeanor or petty misdemeanor DWI are eligible for expungement 2 years after disposition and there are no subsequent crimes committed
+- Misdemeanor or petty misdemeanor DWI is eligible for expungement 2 years after disposition, and there are no subsequent crimes committed

 What constitutes an Infraction in Minnesota?